eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 The code includes a special case when navigating to the `LoginView`, to avoid getting stuck in a loop of repeatedly forwarding the user to `LoginView`, triggering the `beforeEnter` method again.

-Instead, if the user is logged in, we will forward the user to the `MainView`.
-No action will be taken otherwise.
+Instead, if the user is logged in, we forward the user to the `MainView`.
+No action is taken otherwise.

-Running the applicaiton now, you will see that the `MainView` is no longer accessible, and navigating to `http://localhost:8080` will forward you to the login view.
+Running the applicaiton now, you can see that the `MainView` is no longer accessible, and navigating to `http://localhost:8080` forwards you to the login view.

 ## Authenticating the user

 Now we can get on to authenticating the user, by determining if the provided username and password are correct or not.

-We will add a method to the `SecurityService` called `authenticate`, that takes a username and password as arguments, and returns `true` if the authentication was successful.
+We add a method to the `SecurityService` called `authenticate`, that takes a username and password as arguments, and returns `true` if the authentication was successful.
 It also stores the username in the session in this case.

 This tutorial does not cover the authentication process in detail, instead we store the username and password directly in the class file.
 This means that anyone with access to the source code can see the credentials.
 As a minimum effort, the password should be hashed using a hashing function like `Bcrypt`.